Fire Lookout Towers

 Fire lookout towers provided housing and protection for individuals whose duty was to search for wildfires.
 Located on the summit of a mountain or otherwise high vantage point, the spotters could observe for smoke that may develop, determine its location, and call for fire suppression personnel to the fire.

-The earliest fire lookout towers in the United States were developed by State Forestry organizations, private lumber companies, and townships.
-It wasn’t until the formation of the Civilian Conservation Corps (CCC) in 1933 that the construction of government-funded and managed towers took root.
-The U.S. Forest Service took advantage of the CCC workforce to construct hundreds of lookout towers across the United States.
+State Forestry organizations, private lumber companies, and townships developed the earliest fire lookout towers in the United States.
+It wasn’t until the Civilian Conservation Corps (CCC) formed in 1933 that the construction of government-funded and managed towers took root.
+The U.S. Forest Service used the CCC workforce to construct hundreds of lookout towers across the United States.

-During World War II, the Aircraft Warning Service was established, operating between mid-1941 and mid-1944.
-Fire lookout towers, especially those on the west coast, doubled as spotters for enemy aircraft.
+The Aircraft Warning Service was established during World War II and operated between mid-1941 and mid-1944.
+Fire lookout towers, especially those on the West Coast, doubled as spotters for enemy aircraft.

-Improvement in radio and cellular technology, the rise of aircraft spotters, and budget cuts have led to the abandonment of many fire lookout towers.
-Some still remain in active service with a combination of paid staff and volunteers while others have been turned into observation decks or cabins.
+Improvements in radio and cellular technology, the rise of aircraft spotters, and budget cuts have led to the abandonment of many fire lookout towers.
+Some remain in active service with a combination of paid staff and volunteers, while others have been turned into observation decks or cabins.

 Maryland